AbrahimSA/Retail_Sales/README.md

 3. **Feature Engineering:**
     - Create and derive new features, perform one-hot encoding or create dummy variables
 4. **Customer Segmentation:**
-    - Apply clustering algorithms (i.e., K-Means or KNN) to identify customer groups based on purchasing behaviour
+    - Apply clustering algorithms (i.e., K-Means) to identify customer groups based on purchasing behaviour
 5. **Model development and Evaluation:**
     - Build several models to predict what product category a customer will purchase and determine the best-fitting model based on evaluation metrics.

         Models include:
         - **XGBoost Model:** a decision tree classifier
         - **Feed Forward Neural Network:** deep learning model
-        - **Recommendation System:** another deep learning model
 6. **Business Insights:**
     - Summary findings of the data analysis, models, and results will help the retail store owner manage product inventory by knowing what products customers are buying and thus, will help increase customer satisfaction.